prompteus/audio-captioning/README.md

 This will download the data necessary for computing evaluation metrics.

+## Preparing data

+We train on multiple datasets: Audioset (our selected subset), AudioCaps, and finally Clotho.
+To make it simple to work with multiple datasets downloaded them to convert them into a file structure that is as compatible as possible.
+We call it AudioFolder, because it is inspired by HuggingFace's AudioFolder or ImageFolder.

+While the datasets are not *completely* compatible (e.g. one caption vs multiple captions per audio clip), AudioFolder structure and python class `audiocap.data.AudioFolder` helps us work with them in a systematic way.
+The following sections explain how to get the data and prepare AudioFolder from them.

-## Getting the Clotho dataset
+### Getting the Clotho dataset

 ```shell
 mkdir -p data/clotho_v2.1/audiofolder
 ```

 Download the data from <https://zenodo.org/record/4783391> and extract csv into the `data/clotho_v2.1` and audios into `data/clotho_v2.1/audiofolder` folder.
-Your tree structure should look like this
+Your tree structure should look like this:

 ```
 audio-captioning/